Zainnn15/Group_09/deployment.md

 16 - Check if the framework preset, build and output settings, and environment variables are correct

-17 - Click the deploy button
+177 - Click the deploy button

-18 - Your project will automatically be deployed and you can click the visit button to visit the website
+188 - Your project will automatically be deployed and you can click the visit button to visit the website.

-gregreger efewfwe efwf